 Textbook Question

-Repeat the process with the new polynomial obtained after subtraction until the degree of the remainder is less than the degree of the divisor.
+Repeat the process: divide the leading term of the new polynomial by \(x\), multiply the divisor by this result, subtract, and continue until the degree of the remainder is less than the degree of the divisor.

 Video duration: